Centers of Gravity Calculator

 Check constraint "Customer groups"

-to activate, via section Parameters & constraints - subsection Constraints.
+to activate, in section Parameters & constraints - Constraints.

 • Shipment_size translates into an individual customer transport rate.
 If specified, then it overrules the general customer shipment size.
-See user mnual section Transport rates for more explanation.
+Read user manual section Transport rates for more info.
 Make sure it does not exceed truck capacity.
+Shipment size can be expressed in KG, M3, pallets, loading metres, ... which - of course - should relate to how you have expressed demand.

 • Lead_time_distance is the individual maximum allowed distance from the warehouse.
-If specified, then it overrules the general lead time distance as set under section Parameters & constraints - subsection Service level.
+If specified, then it overrules the general lead time distance as set in section Parameters & constraints - Service level.
 Customers are colored in black if the leadtime distance is exceeded, indicating where service is compromised.
-Enter the distance in the correct distance unit, miles or kilometers, as you have selected under section Parameters & constraints - subsection Distance.
+Enter the distance in the correct distance unit, miles or kilometers, as you have selected in section Parameters & constraints - Distance.

 • Border_group links the customer to a border group.
 A border group has specific border crossing points to enter or exit the bordered area.
 Those border crossing points are defined in table Border Crossing Points.
 A flow from a warehouse to a customer will go via one of the border crossing points, unless the warehouse and customer are both inside the bordered area.